Biblical Coins from the time of Jesus Christ ~ Mark 12:41-44

 The smaller lepton mites were scripturally speaking the coin used by the

 poor widow referred to in scripture.
-The common word “mite” is the 1611
+The common English word “mite” is

-King James Version translation for this famous coin.
-The original Greek
+the 1611 King James Version translation for this famous coin.
+The original

-were the smallest and lowest denomination coin that circulated in
+the smallest and lowest denomination coin that circulated in Jerusalem

-Jerusalem during Christ’s lifetime.
-These coins were thin and were often
+during Christ’s lifetime.
+These coins were thin and were often carelessly

-carelessly and crudely struck, usually off center and in small flans.
+and crudely struck, usually off center and in small flans.
+Legends are

-Legends are generally unreadable.
-Actual size of these coins were around
+generally unreadable.
+Actual size of these coins were around 10-12 mm,

-10-12 mm, sometime as small as a the size of a pencil eraser.
-The value of
+sometime as small as a the size of a pencil eraser.
+The value of the coins

-the coins were based on combined weight with other coins and not on an
+were based on combined weight with other coins and not on an individual

-individual coin value.
-They are believed to be the coins that referred to in
+coin value.
+They are believed to be the coins that referred to in the Biblical

-and the prutah had the images of the anchor on one side and the star or
+the prutah had the images of the anchor on one side and the star or wheel

-wheel image on the other.
-These coins were often intermixed, the same as
+image on the other.
+These coins were often intermixed, the same as you

 looking through hoard quantities of these mites, one will usually find both